-If you are in need of emergency assistance or wish to make an appointment, please contact one of our 24-hour hotlines:
+If you are in need of emergency assistance or wish to make an appointment, please contact our 24-hour hotline:

 Marin Youth Services Text Line 415.526.2557

 You can reach the office of Center for Domestic Peace directly by e-mailing us at: firstname.lastname@example.org

 Due to internet safety issues and confidentiality regulations, C4DP does not provide responses to personal situations by email.
 If you need assistance, please call the hotline.